-An honest account of what brought us here, what we built, why we moved, and what we are still reaching for.
+An honest account of what brought us here, what we built, and where the work has taken us.

 The question that changed everything was not dramatic.
 It was quiet — and it came while watching our children.